 - 59. Risks will be escalated or de-escalated within the defined tolerances.
-Further guidance on how to escalate a risk on Ulysses is contained in the Risk Management Handbook. - 60.
-All risks scoring 12 or above should routinely be escalated to the Corporate Risk Register unless there is a clear, and recorded reason why a directorate accepts management of high scoring risks locally this can be for example because the score is aligned to risk appetite i.e. there could be a high risk appetite and although the score may be high it is accepted and being appropriately managed.
+Further guidance on how to escalate a risk on Ulysses is contained in the Rrisk mManagement Hhandbook. - 60.
+All risks scoring 12 or above should routinely be considered for escalated escalation to the cCorporate Rrisk Rregister unless there is a clear, and recorded reason why a directorate accepts management of high scoring risks locally this can be for example because the score is aligned to risk appetite i.e. there could be a high risk appetite and although the score may be high it is accepted and being appropriately managed.
+Or there may be a clear trajectory for the risk which indicates mitigations of the high score.
 Confirm and challenge should take place on the scoring to understand the rationale for holding any highly scored risk locally.
 If in doubt escalate for discussion at the next level up (directorate, risk oversight group or board assurance committee level).
 Confirmation of decisions about risk escalation should be recorded on the Ulysses system.
-The Ulysses risk template has a dialogue box prompting an explanation for an escalation process. - 61.
-Once on the risk register, the risk owner is responsible for updating the risk in accordance with the review frequency outlined this would usually be monthly.
+The Ulysses risk template has a dialogue box prompting an explanation for an escalation process.

+- 61. Once on the risk register, the risk owner is responsible for updating the risk in accordance with the review frequency outlined this would usually be monthly.
 When considering directorate level risks for escalation onto the corporate risk register, this should be discussed, and the decision recorded in the appropriate governance meeting and approval sought from the executive director on next steps. - 62.
 Where risks are escalated to the next management level, they will be reassessed against the objectives at that level, i.e. a risk rated 25 (red, or high) at Directorate level will be re-evaluated and may not be rated at 25 at Corporate level.
 Any discussion on this should be clearly recorded and re-scoring considered including looking at the score alongside the defined risk appetite. - 63.
 Once controls are in place and actions completed and the residual risk rating is revised below 12, it should be de-escalated for local management and oversight.
 Where a risk is de-escalated this must be communicated to the management level below, and the risk monitored at the appropriate governance meeting to ensure that the risk continues to be contained and mitigated.
 In some instances it may be necessary to re-escalate the risk at a later date.
 Confirmation of decisions about risk de-escalation should be recorded on the Ulysses system.
-The Ulysses risk template has a dialogue box prompting an explanation for a de-escalation process

-64. It is important that risks are reviewed regularly to ensure actions and controls reflect the current situation, to ensure actions are updated and timescales adhered to and to close a risk or action where necessary.
+The Ulysses risk template has a dialogue box prompting an explanation for a de-escalation process - 64.
+It is important that risks are reviewed regularly to ensure actions and controls reflect the current situation, to ensure actions are updated and timescales adhered to and to close a risk or action where necessary. - 64.65.
+Where risks have reached their target score and/or are no longer relevant, they should be considered for closure.
+Discussion should take place and agreed at directorate leadership Team meetings and or governance meetings prior to be actioned on Ulysses.